davidemaser/heroIO/README.md

-### Page Builder V4.0+
+### Page Builder V5.0+

-This is the new working directory for the latest PageBuilder 3.0+ iterations (JSON version).
+This is the working branch for version 5+ of the Hero Banner Builder tool.

-Help for this webapp can be accessed directly from the app menu

-This app will be deprecated shortly in favor of a React.js version.

-NOTE: Version 4.0 of this app is scripted using ES6 compliant javascript.
-This requires the scripts be built prior to being served in production.
-All required dependencies are in package.json.
-Create a preflight via webpack using Gulp and build using npm run build.
+This version has been entirely rescripted using modular javascript syntax.
+This version is scripted using es6 specifications and uses webpack to transpile and bundle the project code.

+1- Execute npm install to download required dependencies 2- Execute npm run build to execute the webpack build process 3- All files required to run the app will be in the dist/ folder